Donald Parham

-College career

-Parham played college football at Stetson.
-During his senior season, he had 85 receptions for 1,319 yards and 13 touchdowns.
+Early life and college

+Parham grew up in Lakeland, Florida, where he initially excelled playing basketball at Lake Gibson High School.
+Despite coming from a rich lineage of football players, including his father and four uncles who all played college football, Parham didn’t play football until his senior season.
+He excelled at wide receiver and defensive end, and committed to play college football at Stetson.

+After seeing minimal action in four games a freshman, Parham took on a large role as a sophomore, converting to tight end and playing in 11 games (6 starts), recording 37 catches for 455 yards and a team-leading six touchdown receptions.
+As a junior, Parham led Stetson’s pass-catchers with 58 receptions for 817 yards and a touchdown, and was named Honorable Mention All-Conference.
+During his senior season, he had 85 receptions for 1,319 yards and 13 touchdowns, and was voted FCS First-Team All-American for his efforts.

+Parham finished his career as Stetson’s all-time leading receiver, recording 180 receptions for 2,591 yards and 20 touchdowns.
+He was selected to participate in the NFLPA Bowl and Senior Bowl upon the conclusion of his college career.

 Professional career

 Detroit Lions

-On May 10, 2019, Parham signed with the Detroit Lions after going undrafted in the 2019 NFL Draft.
+On May 10, 2019, Parham signed with the Detroit Lions after going undrafted in the 2019 NFL draft.
 He was waived on May 12, 2019.

 Washington Redskins

 He signed with the Washington Redskins on June 7, 2019, after a minicamp tryout.
 Parham was waived on August 31, 2019, but re-signed to their practice squad on September 12.
 He was released on September 17, 2019.

-Dallas Renegades
+Arlington Renegades

-In the 2020 XFL Draft, he was selected in the ninth round by the Dallas Renegades.
+Parham was selected by the Arlington Renegades of the XFL in the ninth round of the 2020 XFL draft.
 In his second game versus the Los Angeles Wildcats, Parham made five catches for 76 yards and a touchdown.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Los Angeles Chargers

-2020 season

 Parham signed with the Los Angeles Chargers on April 14, 2020.

 During his first game in week 4 against the Tampa Bay Buccaneers, Parham recorded his first career reception, a 19-yard touchdown pass from rookie quarterback Justin Herbert, during the 38–31 loss.